 Carter Cast, a clinical professor at the Kellogg School of Management and also a venture partner at Pritzker Group Venture Capital, has played a pivotal role in building multiple iconic consumer brands.
 Carter started as a marketing manager at PepsiCo, working for the company's international food service division.
 He moved to the Frito-Lay division, where he led the development of Tostitos Scoops!
 Tortilla Chips as well as the development and launch of Tostitos salsas and dips.
 Upon leaving PepsiCo, Carter joined Electronic Arts, where he served as vice president of product marketing and marketing communications, launching products like The Sims.
 He left Electronic Arts to become the founding chief marketing officer of Blue Nile, which became the leading seller of diamonds and fine jewelry on the internet.
 Carter later went to Walmart, where he became the CEO of Walmart.com, leading the division to become the third-highest volume retailer behind Amazon and eBay.

 In 2011, Carter joined the faculty of Northwestern University's Kellogg School of Management, where he teaches entrepreneurship, leadership and marketing and works on Kellogg's leadership initiative.
 Carter has received the Impact Award from his students each year from 2012-2017.
-He has presented the end-of-year Nota Bene address to graduating students, and was one of five professors nominated for Professor of the Year in 2015.
+He has presented the end-of-year Nota Bene address to graduating students, and was one of five professors nominated for Professor of the Year in 2015 and in 2018.